-Taiwanese-American Medical Students Cultural Exchange Summer Camp, July 2017
+Taiwanese-American Medical Students Cultural Exchange Summer Camp, Summer 2020

 The goals of the MSCE Summer Camp are as follows:

 The MSCE Summer Camp is associated with Luke Christian Medical Missions in the San Francisco Bay Area and MacKay Medical College in Taipei, Taiwan.
-For 2017, the location is Mackay Medical College and the planned dates for the camp are Sunday, July 9, to Sunday, July 16.
-The US team will meet at the campus starting on Saturday, July 8th.
+For 2020, the location is Mackay Medical College and the planned dates for the camp are now set for Thursday, July 2, to Thursday, July 9.
+This is a week later than originally posted due to the week delay of the semester in Taiwan during the coronavirus outbreak.
 Following the camp, we have an optional service learning trip.
-This year, we plan to join with Taiwan Christian Medical Association (TCMA) in their work with villages in central Taiwan’s Alishan area.
-The dates for this second week of activities are Monday July 17 to Saturday July 22.
+This year’s location is Heng-chhun, southern Taiwan.
+Dates have been confirmed for Friday, July 10 to Thursday, July 16.

 UPDATE, April 3, 2020: The first week of MSCE at Mackay Medical College is tentatively on hold, likely to be canceled for non-Taiwan students.
 Mackay students have proposed an alternate arrangement for this summer, and MSCE staff in US are considering other variations and activities in this most unusual year.
 The second week service learning with Heng-chun Christian Hospital is tentatively still scheduled, of course all pending the course of the current pandemic.